christian-schlichtherle/service-wight/README.md

 ### Adding A Locatable Service Transformation

 Let's add a salutation for the supplied subject.
-For this we need a _locatable service transformation_, which is simply a unary operator on some product.
+For this we need a _locatable service transformation_, which is simply a locatable service which transforms some product.
-A unary operator is simply a function where the input and output parameters have the same type.
 First, the service interface:

 ```java